Maxprofs/Simlyn/README.md

 -   [Visual Studio Code](https://code.visualstudio.com/download) or your preferred web IDE

 ## Online Mode
 Online mode covers the steps of the setup described in the architecture above.
+If you want to run Simlyn locally, I recommend you to walk through the offline mode scenario.

 1. Deploy Azure services